bakpakin/Fennel/reference.md

 and evaluates the corresponding body.
 Pattern matching can be thought of as a combination of destructuring and conditionals.

+**Note**: Lua also has "patterns" which are matched against strings similar to how regular expressions work in other languages; these are two distinct concepts with similar names.

 Example:

 ```fennel